Reviews You Can Rely On

 Credit: Hale Milano

-The Cotopaxi Allpa and Osprey Farpoint are also impressive bags that can fit your entire packing list and protect your items from damage.
-The Cotopaxi takes a unique approach to storage, using integrated mesh packing pockets, and the Farpoint has a more traditional single large compartment with internal compression straps to secure contents.
-Both options allow you to fit plenty of clothes and supplies, but which one you may prefer depends on your packing style preferences.
-One of our testers prefers the small pockets of the Cotopaxi, which keep everything organized each time you open the bag to grab a fresh pair of socks or a new shirt.
-Another tester prefers the open cavity style of the Osprey bags that allow you to dig down into the single pocket to locate what you need without having to remember which pocket you stashed your charger in this time.
+The Cotopaxi Allpa takes a unique approach to storage, using integrated mesh packing pockets, and the Osprey Farpoint has a more traditional single large compartment with internal compression straps to secure contents.
+Both options allow you to fit plenty of clothes and supplies, but which one you may prefer depends on your packing style.

 The Cotopaxi (left) and the Farpoint (right) have very different styles of organizing and storing your gear.

-Three final honorable mentions in our storage and protection metric are the Tortuga Travel Backpack 40L, Patagonia Black Hole, and Thule Subterra.
-All of these bags handle our standard packing list with ease and protect contents from the elements.
-The Black Hole has a unique design where the bag is designed to be laid on its back, more akin to a duffel, not upright.
-There's even a grab handle right in the center of the back panel in case you want to carry it lengthwise instead of on your back.
+Honorable mentions in our storage and protection metric are the Tortuga Travel Backpack 40L and the Patagonia Black Hole.
+The Black Hole is more akin to a duffel than a backpack; there's even a grab handle right in the center of the back panel in case you want to carry it lengthwise instead of on your back.
 The Black Hole is also one of the more durable bags we tested; the 100% recycled TPU laminate material easily sheds water during rain showers and resists abrasions during transit in the trunk of a car or the cargo hold of a plane.

 travel backpack - the patagonia duffel (center) has a durable ripstop and waterproof...